5 Nigerian cities that speak the best pidgin english

 Thus, the earliest saunters into our own Creole, like the expeditonists had done across the Caribbean to create effective communication was to understand these people’s language and infuse theirs into it.

-Like the Patois, spoken in Jamaica, pidgin was born, but it was initially based off Portuguese as a word like, ‘Sabi’, which meaning ‘to know’ in pidgin is of Portuguese origin.
+Like the Patois, spoken in Jamaica, pidgin was born, but it was initially based off Portuguese.
+A word like, ‘Sabi’, which means ‘to know’ in pidgin is of Portuguese origin.

 While the pidgin we now speak now is English-based Creole, it started off Portuguese sense of invention before the British jumped on it as they had greater grounds and greater reach as the years rolled by.